 Deep Focus invites expert speakers, ranging from professors, to film critics, to members of the industry, to select films that are meaningful to them and moderate a virtual discussion.
 The films selected for the many series in the program span a wide variety of styles and genres, and our guest speakers also provide a range of insight and experience.
-Explore the talented list of speakers and experts who have participated in the series - links to past events and upcoming programs can be found under each speaker’s bio.
+Explore the talented list of speakers and experts who have participated in the series.

 Hannah Jack is a writer for Turner Classic Movies, scripting the introductions to movies that air on the network, delivered by TCM hosts Ben Mankiewicz, Dave Karger, and Jacqueline Stewart.
 Hannah has also written hosted introductions for films on HBO Max, FilmStruck, and classic movies screened in theaters around the country as part of the TCM Fathom Events Big Screen Classics Series.
 In 2014, Hannah appeared on the network to introduce a film of her choice with TCM's original host, Robert Osborne.
 Hannah is also an author of young adult fiction and a tenured NYC public school teacher.
 In 2013, she served as the founding English teacher of a new vocational high school in Manhattan and chaired the English department in the school's first four years.
 In 2018, Hannah returned to her native Bucks County, and she's thrilled to be able to bring her film and teaching expertise to the Renew Theaters community, including the County Theater, where she cultivated her love of movies as a kid.